Saturday, May 15, 2010

 c)390-400 days

 Here's a leopard!
 I wasn't able to get a very good shot because he was rubbing his head against the log for the entire time!
+Question 9: What is the average lifespan of a leopard?

 a)20 years